Search this site:

 The trail gets quite steep above the 9th station, involving some moderate rock scrambling which requires giant steps, even for an adult.
 And when it rains, the rocks can get very slippery.
 The winds can get so strong, some hikers literally get blown off the trail, and this risk of injury is obviously much greater with little munchkins.
 When I climbed Mt.
 Fuji, I saw many kids, some appearing as young as 6 or 7, and who seemed to be part of some organized outing, like a school or scout trip, etc. But many of them had frowny faces and were obviously in a lot of pain, and some of them were even whining.

 Because of a million other reasons, including the very primitive and scarce toilets, lightning risk, and the inherent dangers in descending Mt.
 Fuji including rock slides and the occasional dislodged boulder tumbling down from above... in my humble opinion, I believe taking young kids up the highest mountain in Japan is a mistake... unless of course they are already experienced mountain hikers and in good physical condition.
 Therefore, although some tour groups allow kids as young as 6 to climb Mt.
 Fuji, I'd recommend a minimum age of 8.
-That said, if taking children, the less crowded weekdays are probably best, and because of all the huts, resting points, emergency aid stations, and other services, the main Yoshida climbing trail would be the preferred route.
+That said, if taking children, the less crowded weekdays are probably best, and because of all the huts, resting points, emergency first aid stations, and other services, the main Yoshida climbing trail would be the preferred route.

 June 20, 2014 newspaper excerpt: